Best Weight Benches UK 2026

 ## The Mirafit M150: Why It Dominates

-The Mirafit M150 is the bench I'd buy again without hesitation.
-It's what I use, and what most UK home gym communities recommend. *(Price when reviewed: ~£150 | View on Amazon)*
+The Mirafit M150 is the bench we'd recommend without hesitation.
+It's what most UK home gym communities settle on after trying alternatives. *(Price when reviewed: ~£150 | View on Amazon)*

 ## Budget Option: Mirafit Foldable

-The Mirafit Foldable is the sensible starting point if you're not sure home training will stick. *(Price when reviewed: ~£90 | View on Amazon)*
+The Mirafit Foldable is the right starting point if you're not sure home training will stick, or if storage space is a genuine constraint. *(Price when reviewed: ~£90 | View on Amazon)*

-## Heavy Lifting: M460 FID
+## Heavy Lifting: Mirafit M460 FID

 For serious strength training, the Mirafit M460 FID adds decline positions and a leg attachment for leg curls and extensions. *(Price when reviewed: ~£280 | View on Amazon)*